Alignak-monitoring/alignak-doc/source/09_architecture/advanced-features.rst

   * pollers: they launch checks, they use a lot of resources
   * schedulers: they schedule, potentially lots of checks

-For both, a limit of 150000 checks/5min is a reasonable goal on an average server(4 cores@3Ghz).
+For both, a limit of 150000 checks/5min is a reasonable goal on an average server(4 cores at 3Ghz).
 But remember that is can be multiplied as much as you wish, just by adding another server.

 There are 2 cases:
   * checks that ask for a lot of performance (perl or shell scripts for example)